preetiarora2305/python/README.md

-# python this is my first class
+# today is my first class of python.
+it is good
+i never had any coding experience.